Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   -  Full WIP Game menu system
   -  Easy prompt system
   -  VERY complete graphics settings, like there is probably too much settings for a normal user, with engine setings as well as Post Process Volume Settings
+  -  Save System that save all settings accross levels and when you quit/reopen the game
   -  Main Menu with background map & camera movements
   -  Partial French Localization
   -  Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)